 There's a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
-Past episodes are in an online Archives in case you want to listen to or view episodes you've missed.
+As of this week, there have been 689 episodes since Allan started doing the podcast in 2008.
+Past episodes are in an online Archives in case you want to listen to or view classic installments you've missed.

 **** Post Note ****

-Between issues of our Weaver’s Newsletter, keep up with the happenings in Mayberry with the daily “Who’s Been Messin’ Up the Bulletin Board?”
+Between issues of our Weaver’s Newsletter, keep up with the happenings in Mayberry with the daily “Who’s Been Messin’ Up the Bulletin Board?” (aka "WBMUTBB?")
 Digest.
 It’s a free subscriber list that consists entirely of comments, news flashes, and questions and answers from subscribers.
 You can sign up for that list by going to the “Mailing Lists” link at www.tagsrwc.com.

 TAGSRWC also publishes The eBullet in alternate months to Weaver’s Newsletter.
 The eBullet is the online successor to our longtime printed newsletter, The Bullet.
 Like Weaver’s Newsletter, The eBullet is free.
 It includes some of the same news as Weaver’s Newsletter, but generally with more features and depth and a little less emphasis on merchandise news.
 To sign up, go to: www.tagsrwc.com/ebullet.